 Anyway, this is turning into a novella here, so I’m going to break down this topic into a multi-part series (I may be able to wrap it up with the next post, but we shall see).
 Lots more to talk about still.

-[tags]buying worms, red worms, redworms, red wigglers, eisenia fetida, worm farmers, worm farming, european nightcrawlers, worm business, vermicomposting, worm composting, mary appelhof[/tags]
+[tags]buying worms, red worms, redworms, red wigglers, eisenia fetida, worm farmers, worm farming, european nightcrawlers, worm business, vermicomposting, worm composting, mary appelhof[/tags]** Spring Special - Dig in with the Vermi-Trench & Walking Windrow Package - Now more than 50% off! **

 The links have been added once again to the sidebar as well.